ErvinCaraval/frontend-v2/PROMPTS-ENGINEERING.md

 - Prefer Tailwind utilities; phase out legacy CSS in refactored parts.
 - Keep socket interactions robust (timeouts, optimistic UI, listener hygiene).

+## 8) Prompt para Generar el Workflow CI/CD

+PROMPT FOR AI:

+You are a DevOps Engineer specialized in CI/CD for frontend projects built with Vite + React.
+Your task is to generate a complete workflow using GitHub Actions that:

+1. Runs automatically whenever there is a push or pull request to the `main` branch.
+2. Executes all the tests specified in the frontend Vite + React test plan, including:
+   - Functional tests across all views.
+   - UI/UX tests across all views.
+   - Performance tests.
+   - Accessibility (a11y) tests.
+   - Regression tests.
+   - End-to-End (E2E) tests.
+   - Visual Regression Testing.
+3. Only if all tests pass, it should then:
+   - Push the approved changes to GitHub.
+   - Automatically deploy the project to Vercel.
+4. The workflow must include:
+   - Installation of required dependencies.
+   - Execution of unit and integration tests.
+   - Execution of E2E tests.
+   - Execution of visual and accessibility tests.
+   - Verification of Lighthouse results or equivalent tools.
+   - A condition ensuring that deployment only happens if all tests pass.
+5. Deliver the final YAML file ready to be used as a workflow in `.github/workflows/ci-cd.yml`.
+6. Add clear comments in the workflow to explain each step.

+The result must be a functional, secure, and optimized workflow for a Vite + React frontend project, following best practices for CI/CD and automated testing.

+## 9) Prompt  para Generar un Plan Completo de Pruebas para un Frontend Vite + React

+PROMPT FOR AI:

+You are a QA Automation Engineer specialized in frontend, particularly in projects built with Vite + React.
+Your task is to generate a complete and detailed test plan for an existing project, ensuring that all frontend views are evaluated.
+The plan must include both manual and automated tests, focusing on guaranteeing quality, performance, accessibility, functionality, and user experience.

+The plan must include:

+1. Functional Tests:
+   - Verification of navigation and routes across all views.
+   - Validation of forms and data in all views.
+   - CRUD verification if applicable.
+   - Validation of API integrations.
+   - Verification of key functionalities in each frontend view.

+2. UI/UX Tests:
+   - Verify responsive design on mobile, tablet, and desktop across all views.
+   - Review visual consistency (typography, colors, spacing) across all views.
+   - Validate touch interactions.
+   - Review behavior across different browsers.

+3. Performance Tests:
+   - Measure initial load times across all views.
+   - Evaluate performance on mobile devices and slow networks.
+   - Test optimization of images and resources.
+   - Use tools such as Google Lighthouse.

+4. Accessibility (a11y) Tests:
+   - Verify color contrast.
+   - Validate ARIA labels.
+   - Test keyboard navigation.
+   - Use screen readers.

+5. Regression Tests:
+   - Verify that new functionalities do not break existing ones in any view.

+6. End-to-End (E2E) Tests:
+   - Simulate complete user interaction across all views, including navigation and key processes.

+7. Visual Regression Testing:
+   - Compare screenshots before and after changes.
+   - Detect unwanted visual differences across all views.

+8. Final QA Checklist:
+   - Summary of all tests to be performed.
+   - Recommended tools.
+   - Commands to execute the tests.

+9. Final Delivery:
+   - A document or README with the complete test plan ready to be applied to the Vite + React project.
+   - A list of clear steps and procedures to execute each type of test across all views.

+Do everything in a single workflow, without asking me for intermediate confirmation.
+The result must be a complete plan, ready to be applied to the project, including all necessary tests to ensure quality across all frontend views.